 SAM Delegate Assembly 2018 convened on June 15, 2018 following the review of Positions and Resolutions by affiliate caucuses on June 14, 2018.
 Forty-one delegates approved 38 Positions and 44 Resolutions for recommendation to the SAM membership at the annual meeting scheduled for October 19, 2018, from 8:30 to 10:30 a.m. during MCEL in Missoula.
-Below are the SAM Advocacy Priorities 2018-19, as derived from a summary of Positions and Resolutions with Action designation approved by the SAM membership on October 19, 2018.
+Below are the SAM Advocacy Priorities 2018-19, as derived from a summary of Positions and Resolutions with Action designation.